elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Unix timestamp of when the Initial Report was submitted, as an unsigned 256-bit integer.
+* (string) Unix timestamp of when the Initial Report was submitted, as a stringified unsigned integer.

 ### augur.api.InitialReporter.getReputationToken(p, callback)